David Nugent

 He started his career in 2002 when he signed his first professional contract with Bury.
 He left the club in 2005, when he joined Preston North End for two seasons.
 Nugent joined Portsmouth in 2007, and later joined Burnley for the 2009–10 season, before returning to Portsmouth for one final season in 2010.
 He signed for Leicester City in 2011, where he played for the club for four seasons, before joining Middlesbrough in 2015.
 After helping Middlesbrough secure promotion to the Premier League, Nugent joined Derby County after his starting position at Middlesbrough was put in jeopardy.
 Nugent signed for Tranmere Rovers on loan from Preston North End for the remainder of the 2020–21 season.

-Nugent played for England at under-21 level, before playing one match in the senior team.
-He failed to remain in the England senior squad, and has not played for his country since.
+Nugent played for England at under-21 level, before playing one match and scoring for the senior team.

 Club career

 Bury

 Born in Huyton, Merseyside, Nugent was a member of the Liverpool youth academy but left aged 15.
 It was only once he changed his position that he then became a professional with Bury, joining the club's successful Youth and Centre of Excellence department.
 After making his debut as a substitute against Port Vale in March 2002 at the age of just 16, Nugent initially struggled to live up to his early potential, but an explosive start to the 2004–05 League Two season saw several larger clubs take an interest.